broadbent/EWSDN2014/README.md

-ACM SIGCOMM 2012 Web Site
+EWSDN 2014 Web Site
 =========================

-PHP/HTML/CSS/JS code for the ACM SIGCOMM 2012 website.
+PHP/HTML/CSS/JS code for the EWSDN 2014 website.

-You are welcome to reuse and adapt this code for your conference.
-It is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
-Please see http://creativecommons.org/licenses/by-nc-sa/3.0/.
-Source code is available at https://github.com/ryanrhymes/SIGCOMM2012.
+This code is adapted from the [ACM SIGCOMM 2012](https://github.com/ryanrhymes/SIGCOMM2012) repository.
+It is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/).

-Under the license, you acknowledge "ACM SIGCOMM 2012" as the source and you link to http://conferences.sigcomm.org/sigcomm/2012/.
-You will also share any changes and improvements to this code openly.
-The best way to do so is to fork our github repository at https://github.com/ryanrhymes/SIGCOMM2012.

 What's in the various subdirectories: